Call Now : +61 400 949 954

 Health Risks in Perth’s Climate

-• Respiratory infections
+• Respiratory infections from mould.

-• Skin rashes and eye irritation
+• Skin and eye irritation.

 Mandatory Professional Restoration in WA

-• Reported to local authorities if it affects shared drainage or neighbouring properties
+• Reported if it impacts shared drainage.

-• Handled by IICRC-certified restoration companies
+• Handled by IICRC-certified professionals.

-• Disposed of through licensed waste carriers
+• Disposed of via licensed waste carriers.

 Perth Water Damage Categories: Frequently Asked Questions